 EmTech Hong Kong is not an average tech conference.
 It is a curation of the world’s leading tech executives, scientists and investors.

 The mission is bold, yet the method is simple.
-What happens when the brightest minds in artificial intelligence, materials science, biomedicine, space (and much more) come together from around the world to share breakthrough research and discoveries?
+What happens when the brightest minds in artificial intelligence, materials science, genomics, augmented reality - and much more - come together from around the world to share breakthrough research and discoveries?
 What happens when the best from academia and industry collaborate?
 What happens when scientists with the capability to change the world work with investors to commercialize ideas and tech executives to distribute it globally?
 Amazing things happen.

 Discover the future of technology and business.
 Join us for two days of intelligent conversation as we bring MIT Technology Review’s award winning editorial content to life.

 The world’s most influential leaders and innovators are coming to EmTech Hong Kong.
 Get inspired and hear from those who are driving the next generation of technological breakthroughs and changing the world.

 Gary Marcus, a scientist, best-selling author, and entrepreneur, is a professor of psychology and neural science at NYU and the founder of Geometric Intelligence (acquired by Uber).
 His research on language, computation, artificial intelligence, and cognitive development has been published widely, in leading journals such as Science and Nature.
 He is also the author of four books, including The Algebraic Mind, Kluge: The Haphazard Evolution of the Human Mind, and the New York Times best-seller Guitar Zero.